danzat/danzat.github.io/_posts/2019-12-13-sat-automating-boolean-algebra.markdown

 It's easy to see that with non trivial computations, the logical expressions for each bit can get very complex.

-(CONTINUE TALKING ABOUT CNF AND SAT SOLVING)

 So, step #1: we need a way to comfortably construct parametric logic expression.
-We will also need a way to simplify them to a certain form (LINK TO CNF)
+We will also need a way to simplify them to a certain form (called [Disjunctive Normal Form](https://en.wikipedia.org/wiki/Disjunctive_normal_form), but we'll talk about it later).

 I chose to implement everything in Python as it's very easy to code and is highly expressive.